posthtml/posthtml/README.md

 ## Plugins

-You can find all of the PostHTML plugins in the [searchable catalog](http://maltsev.github.io/posthtml-plugins/).
+We have also the [searchable catalog](http://maltsev.github.io/posthtml-plugins/) of the PostHTML plugins.

 - [posthtml-bem](https://github.com/rajdee/posthtml-bem) — Support BEM naming in html structure
 - [posthtml-postcss](https://github.com/posthtml/posthtml-postcss) — Use [PostCSS](https://github.com/postcss/postcss) in HTML document